MBDS-ESTIA-2022-2023/git-github-fundamentals-Mazaud501/README.md

 # :wave: The Basics of GitHub

-## 🤓 Course overview and learning outcomes
+## 🤓 The course is read and understood.
+But there's nothing like testing to know if I've understood ^^'.